eniac/Beaver/README.md

    * `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt internet -o clear`
    * Expected observation: The concrete numbers may vary because it depends on the physical location of your local desktop.
 Typical values should be 10s of ms. Again, what matters is that measurements are greater than the minimum 33us which should hold trivially.

+To reproduce the Figure 12 plot:
+* `cd plots/beaver-cdf-tau`
+* `gnuplot plot.gp`
+* Open the generated .eps plot in the same directory.

 ### Reproduce Figure 13

 1. Run config phase AND copy the switch commands to CloudLab portal: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu bound -s 2 -o config`